babynus/projeqtor/branches/V8.2/projeqtor/docs/user/User.rst

     * Allows users defined in an external directory to login at ProjeQtOr by the LDAP protocol.
     * Users' information and password policy are managed in the external directory.
+    * for each user from an LDAP, the word "comes from Ldap" will be displayed next to the user's name with possibility of modification according to the rights of the connected user

 .. rubric:: Default user profile

 * A default user profile is set during creation of the user.